Concourse Plaza Hotel: In film

 The hotel and its ballroom have played important roles in several films.
 Marty (1955) - which won 3 Academy Awards including best picture, Ernest Borgnine in the title role won Best Actor in a Leading Performance - and Paddy Chayefsky, who won for Best Writing - Adapted Screenplay.

-It was also featured in The Catered Affair (1957) with Ernest Borgnine, Bette Davis, Barry Fitzgerald, Debbie Reynolds and Rod Taylor.
+It was featured in The Catered Affair (1957) with Ernest Borgnine, Bette Davis, Barry Fitzgerald, Debbie Reynolds and Rod Taylor.
 It was directed by Richard Brooks and written by Paddy Chayefsky (original play) and Gore Vidal (screenplay).